 A few things to remember as a newly endorsed chaplain:

-- Send your annual report to your church and our ministry.
-Each spring, we create a template that you can easily fill out and print out to provide to your church and our ministry.
-You're also welcome to utilize a different format that may be required by your calling church.
-This is vital for our ministry to be able to share with churches and our denomination your vital work on behalf of the denomination.
+Send your annual report to your church and our ministry.
+Each spring, we create a template that you can quickly fill out and print out to provide to your church and our ministry.
+You may utilize a different format or question.
+This is vital for our ministry to share with churches and our denomination your vital work on behalf of the denomination.
 It also provides information and resources that our ministry can utilize and share to bless our chaplain community.

-- Please inform our ministry of any changes in your employment, location, calling church, new certifications or training, changes in regards to your ministerial status, promotions, certifications, and specialized training to share with our chaplain community and our denomination.
+- Please inform our ministry of any changes in your employment, location, calling church, new certifications or training, changes regarding your ministerial status, promotions, certifications, and specialized training to share with our chaplain community and our denomination.

 - Attend our Annual Training in Grand Rapids, MI.
 We cover the travel cost (in full for full-time chaplains and prorated for part-time).
-This is a wonderful time of soul renewal, gaining pastoral care tools, and develop meaningful collegial relationships.
-We hope that chaplains attend at least every 3-4 years, and many chaplains attend every year because its’ a great way to connect with each other and learn alongside other CRCNA chaplains.
+This is a wonderful time of soul renewal, gaining pastoral care tools, and developing meaningful collegial relationships.
+We hope that chaplains attend at least every 3-4 years, and many chaplains attend every year because it’s a great way to connect and learn alongside other CRCNA chaplains.

 - Continue to connect with your mentor (preference for CRC chaplain in your vocational field.)
-This is a Synodical requirement for all newly ordained CRC pastors as well as newly endorsed chaplains.
-Please send us and Rev. Sean Baker ([email protected]) the name of your mentor.
+This is a Synodical requirement for all newly ordained CRC pastors and recently endorsed chaplains.
+Please send us and Pastor Church Resources ([email protected]) the name of your mentor.

 - Annually revisit your Covenant of Joint Supervision with your church to ensure clear communication and meeting expectations of support and supervision.

-- Continue to send us your questions and resources.
+- Please continue to send us your questions and resources.

 For those looking for stories and inspiration in your work, several chaplains recommend On Living by Kerry Egan and Foundations of Chaplaincy: A Practical Guide by Alan Baker.
-For more resources, join our Facebook group, and follow Chaplaincy on The Network.
+Join our Facebook group and follow Chaplaincy on The Network for more resources.